 ADF International and the Home School Legal Defense Association (HSLDA) supported the Wunderlich family before the courts in Germany and are now before the European Court of Human Rights.
 ADF International allies Ordo Iuris and the European Centre for Law and Justice (ECLJ) have also submitted interventions to the court.
 On 31 January 2017 the German Government replied with their initial observations, ironically claiming that the seizure of the Wunderlich children was justified to force them to attend the local school so the children would ‘learn to deal with those who think differently’.

 ADF International continues to defend the right to homeschool and as well as defending the family before the European Court of Human Rights.
 Robert Clarke, Director of European Advocacy, commented: ‘The right of parents to homeschool should be respected and ADF is committed to working along with HSLDA and others to protect this important freedom from being marginalized.
 The acts of the German authorities seizing the Wunderlich children is unconscionable and those responsible must be held to account before the European Court of Human Rights.’

 Our Role in the Case

 ADF International is working together with HSLDA to vindicate the fundamental rights of Dirk, Petra and the Wunderlich children.
 On 10 January 2019, the European Court of Human Rights ruled against the German family, disregarding their parental rights and right to family life.
-This leaves the family with the option of bringing the case to the Grand Chamber of the European Court of Human Rights and on 5 July 2019, the Chamber declined to hear the referral in Wunderlich v.
+They brought the case to the Grand Chamber of the European Court of Human Rights and on 5 July 2019, the Chamber declined to hear the referral in Wunderlich v.
 Germany, a court in Darmstadt, Germany ruled that the children will remain in the custody of their parents, despite the fact they will continue to homeschool.